MdAliAhnaf/MdAliAhnaf/README.md

 # Md.
 Ali Ahnaf
 - 👋 Hi there, I am Md.
-Ali Ahnaf
+Ali Ahnaf.
-- I’m interested in Competitive programming and I am currently focusing on Data Science, AI, NLP, ML, Algorithms
+- I’m interested in competitive programming and I am currently focusing on Data Science, AI, NLP, ML, Algorithms.
-- Currently I am persuing my undergrad degree in Computer Science & Engineering from American International University -Bangladesh (AIUB).
+- Currently I am pursuing my undergrad degree in Computer Science & Engineering from American International University-Bangladesh (AIUB).
+- Previously, I played Dota 2 in the eSports scene of Bangladesh, and currently, I play Valorant professionally as an eSports player.

 - 📫 How to reach me- **aliahnaf2012@gmail.com**